 Warning: This brake has been designed for use on a single person mountain bike.
-The use on any other vehicle or device will void the warranty and can cause serious injury.
+The use on any other vehicle or device will void

 Warning: With use, disc brake components may become very hot.
-Always allow components to cool before attempting to service vour bike
+Always allow components to cool before attempting to service